krm-functions/catalog/docs/render-helm-chart.md

             team_name: dev
 ```

-In this spec, the `chartArgs` part is 'how to source' the Helm chart,
+In this spec, the `chartArgs` section define how to source the Helm
-i.e. this points to a network location where the chart can be
+chart, i.e. this points to a network location where the chart can be
-located.
-Because this is a network location, the function can only be
+retrieved from.
+Because this is a network location, the function can
-run imperatively with `kpt fn eval --network --image
+only be run imperatively with `kpt fn eval --network --image
 gcr.io/kpt-fn/render-helm-chart:v0.2.2 ...`

 Using a network location in a render operation is troublesome for many